wodxgod/Griefing-Methods/README.md

 **Exploiting**

-By spoofing your username to be "zPirroZ3007" and spoofing your UUID to be any operators UUID, you are able to bypass the plugin.
+By spoofing your username to "zPirroZ3007", and spoofing your UUID to be any operators UUID, you are able to bypass the plugin.

 **How do I prevent players from being able to bypass UUIDSpoof - Fix?**